 Healing Through Art & Science

-For over a decade, international orchestral conductor Peter Shannon and Dr. Jacqueline Huntly, physician and physician leadership coach, have collaborated to develop Music into a sophisticated, focused tool within the Health Humanities.
+For over a decade, international orchestral conductor Peter Shannon, PhD and Dr. Jacqueline Huntly, physician and physician leadership coach, have collaborated to develop Music into a sophisticated, focused tool within the Health Humanities.
 Their innovative scientifically-grounded programs offer healthcare professionals a unique lens through which to understand their own profession, using professional musicians and the creative force of music to combat burnout and enhance self-care.

 Comprehensively, they have also developed programs to train professional musicians to work effectively in a healthcare setting.
 These unique programs, drawing on the discipline of Mind-Body medicine, offer orchestral musicians an opportunity to engage in a way that can truly affect change in their communities, collaborating with cancer centers, hospitals, and hospices to benefit patients, healthcare staff, and the musicians themselves.